studioalex/postcss-fontify/README.md

 ## Usage

-Only font files with extensions woff2, woff, ttf, and otf will be recognized and used by the plugin.
+Only font files with extensions `woff2`, `woff`, `ttf`, and `otf` will be recognized and used by the plugin.
 Any other files with different extensions in the same directory will not be considered.
 Additionally, the files in the directory must be named in accordance with a specific convention.

-### Filename convetion
+### Filename convention

 The filename should have two parts.
 The first part should consist of the font name or font names written without any spaces and with the first letter of each word capitalized.
 The second part should be separated by a hyphen sign (-) and should contain the font weight and font style.
 The font style should only be included when the font is italic.
 The font weight can be one of the following: `Thin`, `ExtraLight`, `Light`, `Regular`, `Medium`, `SemiBold`, `Bold`, `ExtraBold` and `Black`.
 The two parts should be separated again by a capital letter.
 For example: `PragueSpecial-SemiBoldItalic.woff2.`